 Winner in the Children’s Rights category at the Legal Aid Lawyer of the Year (LALY) Awards 2019.

-Edward is a highly regarded member of our housing and community care team.
-He adopts a client-focussed approach and prides himself on making a real difference to people’s lives.
+Edward is dedicated to acting for disadvantaged individuals.
+He adopts a client-focused approach and prides himself on making a real difference to people’s lives.

-Edward has developed a niche practice acting for unaccompanied asylum seeking minors whose age is disputed by the Home Office and/or social services.
-He acted in the significant case of AS v Kent CC UKUT 446 and is now recognised as a leading practitioner in this area.
+Edward has developed a niche practice acting for unaccompanied asylum-seeking minors whose ages are disputed by Social Services and/or the Home Office.
+He acted in the significant Judicial Review case of R(AS) v Kent CC UKUT 446 (establishing the unreliability of dental age assessments), and has since been recognised as a leading practitioner in this area.

 Edward regularly represents clients with mental health difficulties and has experience working alongside the Official Solicitor and Public Trustee.
 He also often represents clients facing the loss of their homes at the Clerkenwell & Shoreditch County Court duty desk scheme.

-Edward is a member of the Housing Law Practitioners Association (HLPA) Junior Committee.
-Edward also assists the careers team at the University of Law, by speaking at panel events.
+Edward is frequently invited to speak at conferences and assists the careers team at the University of Law, by speaking at panel events.